qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

 Building the website using Make
 -------------------------------

-Building is only tested on Linux systems using make, on windows we now started a Paver setup (seel below)
+Building is only tested on Linux systems using make, on windows we now started a Paver setup (see below)

-To be able to run localisation targets you will need Sphinx 1.2b3 which comes with pip.
+To be able to run localisation targets you will need Sphinx 1.2 which comes with pip.
 Sphinx coming with most distro's is just 1.1.3.
 You will get an gettext error with those.

 Best to run the make file in a virtual env ( http://www.virtualenv.org/ ):